micmejia/bible-dump/AMPC/Acts/Acts 2.md

-Yes, and on My menservants also and on My maidservants in those days I will pour out of My Spirit, and they shall prophesy [[^e]telling forth the divine counsels and [^f]predicting future events pertaining especially to God's kingdom].
+Yes, and on My menservants also and on My maidservants in those days I will pour out of My Spirit, and they shall prophesy [telling forth the divine counsels and predicting future events pertaining especially to God's kingdom].